NinaZumel/dark_tales_sleuth/content/blog/2021-10-11-the-haunted-forest-plus-wrapping-up-volume-two.md

 ---
 title: "The Haunted Forest; plus, Wrapping Up Volume Two"
 date: "2021-10-11"
-categories:
-  - "evening-tales-for-the-winter-1856"
 tags:
-  - "folklore"
-  - "glamour"
+  - Evening Tales for the Winter
-  - "gothic-tales"
+  - with pdf
 ---

 It finally happened: for the first time since I started this project, I've drawn a complete blank.

-[The Haunted Forest](https://darktalessleuth.wordpress.com/wp-content/uploads/2021/10/hauntedforest.pdf) is a tale of temptation and trickery in the gothic style, set in a dark forest in Normandy.
+[The Haunted Forest](/files/stories/hauntedforest.pdf) is a tale of temptation and trickery in the gothic style, set in a dark forest in Normandy.
 A virtuous widower and his three children live on the edge of an "extensive, dark, and almost trackless" forest.
 One day the father is tricked by a distress call into entering the heart of the forest, where he nearly falls prey to dark powers.
 He prevails against them, but will his children be as lucky?

 <!--more-->

 Despite its French setting, "The Haunted Forest" feels quite German.
-Like the two German tales, "[The Magic Dice](https://darktalessleuth.wordpress.com/2020/09/18/notes-on-the-magic-dice/)" and "[Der Freischutz](https://darktalessleuth.wordpress.com/2020/10/01/notes-on-der-freischutz/)," the story concerns avarice and an infernal bargain.
-Like the probably German-originated "[The Boarwolf](https://darktalessleuth.wordpress.com/2020/10/16/notes-on-the-boarwolf/)," it also features a lover who isn't quite what she seems.
+Like the two German tales, "[The Magic Dice](/blog/2020-09-19-notes-on-the-magic-dice/)" and "[Der Freischutz](/blog/2020-10-01-notes-on-der-freischutz/)," the story concerns avarice and an infernal bargain.
+Like the probably German-originated "[The Boarwolf](/blog/2020-10-16-notes-on-the-boarwolf/)," it also features a lover who isn't quite what she seems.
 And like those three tales, it's probably based on old folk legends, albeit layered with a generous dose of pious moralizing (the moralizing feels more Victorian English than German to me, to be honest).

 It's a pretty good tale, I think.
 And I can't find a thing about it.
 Nothing shows up on internet searches except its appearances in _Tales of Terror_ and _Evening Tales for the Winter_.
 I can't even find a reprint of it in a literary digest.